storygaterpg/alpha-build/server/README.md

 #### Windows (using batch files)
 1. Double-click on `setup.bat` to create a virtual environment and install dependencies
-2. After setup completes, you can run either:
-   - `run_server.bat` to start the full featured server (port 8000)
+2. After setup completes, run `run_server.bat` to start the server (port 8000)
-   - `run_minimal_server.bat` to start the simplified server (port 8000)

 #### Windows (using PowerShell)
 1. Open PowerShell in the server directory
 2. Run `.\setup.ps1` to create a virtual environment and install dependencies
-3. Run one of:
-   - `.\run_server.ps1` to start the full featured server
+3. Run `.\run_server.ps1` to start the server
-   - `.\run_minimal_server.ps1` to start the simplified server

-## Server Options
+## Server Features

-### Full Server (server.py)
+### Adaptive Server (server.py)
 - Complete implementation with all game features
 - Includes game logic, turn management, rules engine
+- Automatically falls back to simplified mode with mock data if core modules cannot be imported
 - WebSocket endpoint: `/ws`
 - Default port: 8000

-### Minimal Server (minimal_server.py)
-- Simplified implementation for testing frontend connections
-- Provides basic WebSocket functionality with mock data
-- WebSocket endpoint: `/ws`
-- Default port: 8000
-- Use this if you encounter issues with the full server

 ## Server API

-Both servers implement the following WebSocket events:
+The server implements the following WebSocket events:

 ### Client to Server
 - `requestMap`: Request the game map